hkust-zhiyao/MasterRTL/README.md

 1. Circuit processing

    * Preprocess the circuit data, including
-     * Converte the RTL code into graph representation
+     * Converte the RTL code into a graph representation
-     * Process the graph into directed acyclic graph (DAG)
+     * Process the graph into a directed acyclic graph (DAG)
      * Prepare for the toggle rate propagation for power prediction and delay propagation for timing estimation
 2. Feature extraction